 The ability of a potential target business to compete and grow will be dependent on it having access, at a reasonable cost and in a timely manner, to skilled labor, equipment, parts and components.
 No assurances can be given that the potential target business will be successful in maintaining its required supply of skilled labor, equipment, parts and components.
 Qualified individuals are in high demand, and the potential target business may incur significant costs to attract and retain them.
-It is also possible that the final costs of the major equipment and materials, including packaging materials, contemplated by the potential target's capital expenditure program may be significantly greater than anticipated by the potential target's management, and may be greater than funds available to the potential target business, in which circumstance the potential target business may curtail, or extend the timeframes for completing, its capital expenditure plans.
+It is also possible that the final costs of the major equipment and materials, including packaging materials, contemplated by the potential target's capital expenditure program may be significantly greater than anticipated by the potential target business may curtail, or extend the time frames for completing, its capital expenditure plans.
 This could have a material adverse effect on the potential target's business, financial condition and results of operations.